- Our Work

 - Reports and Publications

-Since 2005, USAID has worked nationally and in high-risk provinces in the Red River and Mekong River deltas to strengthen national and regional preparedness, planning, and multi-sectoral coordination to prevent transmission of the H5N1 virus from animals to humans.
-Working closely with the Government of Vietnam, we promote early detection and warning of AI outbreaks and human influenza cases through improvements in the national surveillance system and development of quick-responding community-based surveillance.
-We have supported training, an upgraded animal health information system, provision of equipment and commodities relevant to avian and pandemic influenza, enhanced laboratory diagnostic capacity and the sharing of best practices and lessons learned.
+Since 2005, USAID has worked nationally and in high-risk provinces in the Red River and Mekong River deltas to strengthen national and regional preparedness, planning, and multi-sectoral coordination to prevent transmission of influenza and other viruses from animals to humans.
+Working closely with the Government of Vietnam, we promote early detection and warning of avian and human influenza outbreaks through improvements in national and community-based surveillance, with a focus on the animal-human-ecosystem interface under a One Health platform and development of quick-response capacity.
+USAID has supported training, an upgraded animal health information system, provision of equipment and commodities relevant to avian and pandemic influenza, enhanced laboratory diagnostic capacity and the sharing of best practices and lessons learned.

 Emerging Pandemic Threats